jpverkamp/blog/content/programming/daily-programmer/2014-02-27-dis-re-emvowelification.md

 * A vowel is the next character in the output

-Around that, we'll have a loop keeping the current remaining characters, the characters in the current word thus far, all of the words we've found thus far (which we could instead have done recursively, although we'd lose {{< wikipedia "tail recursion" >}} at that point), and the current location in the dictionary trie we built above.
+Around that, we'll have a loop keeping the current remaining characters, the characters in the current word thus far, all of the words we've found thus far (which we could instead have done recursively, although we'd lose [[wiki:tail recursion]]() at that point), and the current location in the dictionary trie we built above.
 Something like this:

 ```scheme
 (let loop ([chars (string->list str)]